General Rules – 2018 Harvest Festival

 - Any exhibitor with an animal or animals in the Harvest Festival Sale has the responsibility of dispersing his animal or animals.
 The exhibitor must check with the Sale Manager and be released by the same before seller’s obligations are fulfilled.

-***Anytime a project is removed from the sale order, the next project will be moved up. *
+***Anytime a project is removed from the sale order, the next project in that division will be moved up.

 ***This Excludes Grand and Reserve Champions